-Criteria and Condition: The Library's processes over maintenance of the General Ledger in accordance with GAAP accounting and year end reconciliation of subsidiary ledgers needs improvement as material audit adjustments were required to correct the June 30, 2021 account balances in the following areas: Cash, Accounts Payable, Accrued Liabilities, Equity, Revenues, and Expenses.
+Criteria and Condition: The Library should maintain an accurate and complete general ledger so financial statements are properly presented.
+The Library's processes over maintenance of the general ledger in accordance with generally accepted accounting principles (GAAP) and year end reconciliation of subsidiary ledgers needs improvement as material audit adjustments were required to correct the June 30, 2022 account balances in the following areas: cash, accounts payable, accrued liabilities, equity, revenues, and expenses.